 - See Total Assessable Compensation for details on how TAC is calculated.

-- If the monthly TAC Josh earns from any of his positions during his career is below 1/12th of the Hypothetical Minimum Compensation (HMC) (expected to be $1,500 per month in 2018) set by the Clergy Pension Plan, the CS he earns will be applied toward his pension and life insurance benefits, but not his eligibility for the Medicare Supplement Health Plan subsidy.
+- If the monthly TAC Josh earns from any of his positions during his career is below 1/12th of the Hypothetical Minimum Compensation (HMC) ($1,500 per month in 2018) set by the Clergy Pension Plan, the CS he earns will be applied toward his pension and life insurance benefits, but not his eligibility for the Medicare Supplement Health Plan subsidy.
 Josh has the option to pay personal assessments on the difference between his monthly TAC and the $1,500 per month to earn CS for the Medicare Supplement Health Plan subsidy.
 He must earn at least 10 years (or 120 months) of CS toward the Medicare Supplement Health Plan subsidy to earn a partial subsidy.

 One of the factors used to calculate Josh’s pension benefit is his Highest Average Compensation (HAC).
 HAC is determined using the seven highest-paid 12-month periods over Josh’s career.
 Because Josh’s compensation varied widely over his ministry, using the seven highest-paid 12-month periods (not calendar years) provides him with greater flexibility in following different mission calls without negatively impacting his pension benefits.